Joseph Bailly: Bailly's death and legacy

 In her attempt to literally whitewash much of the family history, Howe reportedly had the bones of many Native Americans who had been buried in the large grave around her grandparents disinterred.
 With her adopted daughter Emma Cecilia Bachmann (an orphan from Terre Haute), Howe had also attempted to turn the Bailly homestead into a girls' school but failed.
 Emma married in 1908 (marriage certificate #39900 in Jackson County, MO) and moved to Los Angeles.
 Her adopted mother died while living with her in California in 1917.

-The Bailly family was also celebrated in the book Wolves Against The Moon, by Julia Cooley Alttrocchi (1940); and several pamphlets and papers.
+The Bailly family was also celebrated in the book Wolves Against The Moon, by Julia Cooley Altrocchi (1940); and several pamphlets and papers.

 Research continues

 In 2005, teams under the direction of Valparaiso University professor Randa Duvick began translating Joseph Bailly's 1799-1802 fur trade business account book from the original French language.
 Viewing the account book as an important historic resource, Duvick has compared the translation to an archaeological dig, revealing rarely discovered intricate detail about everyday life over the large areas of Michigan, Indiana, and Illinois that Bailly covered in his trade.